 We hope you enjoy it.

-"Recently, I travelled on the trip of a lifetime to Jinja in Uganda, as part of the volunteering scheme with Play Action International.
+Recently, I travelled on the trip of a lifetime to Jinja in Uganda, as part of the volunteering scheme with Play Action International.
 It was a privilege and experience I will never forget, having the opportunity to work with fellow volunteers, who were all so lovely, to build and decorate a beautiful playground for the hundreds of children at the school!

 After a whole day of travelling, we arrived at the school after sunset, were briefed on the 2 weeks ahead, and started to get to know each other within the team.
 It was at this point, for my team and I, that the reality of having arrived in Uganda started to set in, after many months of preparation and fundraising to make this all possible.

 This was truly a bucket list activity for me, as these are considered the largest rapids on the planet that you are permitted to kayak on, and the pure size and intensity of some of the waves were unbelievable.
-I would be lying if I did not admit there were some close calls and scary moments during the 3 days, but it was all part of the adrenaline-filled experience, and it is something I would recommend to anyone!
+I would be lying if I didn’t admit there were some close calls and scary moments during the 3 days, but it was all part of the adrenaline-filled experience, and it is something I would recommend to anyone!

 Moving onto the 2nd week back at the school, the team and I continued to finish the remaining digging and cementing, and then once all the tyres had been positioned, I went about filling in all the holes.
 After this, all that was remaining was the painting, which was a team effort all around, to make the playground stunning with such vibrant colours.
 Eventually, the playground was complete and we were now ready for the Open Day!